 Mutual Funds - The mutual funds are valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the SEC.
-These funds are required to publish their daily NAV and to transact at that price.
+These funds are required to publish their daily net asset value ("NAV") and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

-$Saga\ Common\ Stock$ -The Saga common stock is the Company's Class A common stock valued at the closing price reported on the NASDAQ exchange.
+Saga Common Stock-The Saga common stock is the Company's Class A common stock valued at the closing price reported on the NASDAQ exchange.